asmahdi08/Ticket-Bot/README.md

 ## Technical Notes

-### SQLite WAL Files
-`ticketbotdatabase.db-wal` and `.db-shm` are normal when WAL mode is enabled; they enhance concurrency.
-To revert to a single file, remove the WAL pragma in `db/sqllite.py`.

 ### Command Sync
 Guild-specific sync is performed once per process run; this avoids global command propagation delay and rate limits.